argoproj-archive/docs/content/yaml/argo_tutorial_6_execute_selenium_tests.md

     * top level workflow: `Selenium Demo`, which has these steps:
      * Checks out code from repo for the Selenium app (`argo-checkout`)
      * Runs the nested workflow for performing the Selenium test and video conversion (`selenium-with-video-converter-workflow`)
-    * 1st nested workflow: `selenium-with-video-converter`, which has these steps:
+    * 1st nested workflow: `selenium-with-video-converter-workflow`, which has these steps:
      * Runs the nested workflow (`selenium-test-workflow`) that performs the Selenium test of the app.
      * Runs the container (`video-converter`) that performs the video conversion
-    * 2nd nested workflow: `selenium-test-workflow`, which has these steps and specifications:
-     * Runs the end-to-end Selenium test (`selenium-e2e-test`)

-       NOTE: This step creates a container that runs the test, declares [managed fixtures](./../user_guide/infrastructure/using_fixtures.md) for the Selenium server, the web app to test in the browsers, and video recorder, and issues the commands to run the test (`selenium-server`, `selenium-test-app`, and `vnc-recorder`).
+       NOTE: The `selenium-test-workflow` declares [managed fixtures](./../user_guide/infrastructure/using_fixtures.md) for the Selenium server, the web app to test in the browsers, and video recorder (`selenium-server`, `selenium-test-app`, and `vnc-recorder`) and creates a container (`selenium-e2e-test`) to run the test .
 * `selenium_video_tool.yaml` - defines the containers for recording and converting the video of the Selenium test from `.flv` format to `.mp4` format (`vnc-recorder` and `video-converter`).

-NOTE: Every step in a workflow needs to be defined as a container specification and creates a Kubernetes job.
-For more details on the workflow and container YAML DSL please check the YAML tutorial at [Container Template](./../yaml/container_templates.md).
+NOTE: For more details on the workflow and container YAML DSL please check the YAML tutorial at [Container Template](./../yaml/container_templates.md).

-## Run Workflow for Selenium Test
+## Run Sample Selenium Test Workflow

 1. In the Argo Web UI, select **Catalog** > **Demo** > **Selenium testing** and click **TEST**.
 1. Click **Submit** to start the job with nested workflows.